-– multi-disciplined Product Designer with over a decade of defining and solving user experience challenges.
+– multi-disciplined designer with over a decade of defining and solving user experience challenges.

 PROCESS